ThePowerOfSwift/skew/README.md

 # skew
-Automatic rotation of scanned documents using OpenCV
+Automatic rotation and contor finding of scanned documents using OpenCV